KU Student Housing Handbook

 Damage Billing

 Students will be held financially responsible for any damages, lost property, or unusual service or repair to their rooms found to be caused by accident, neglect, or intent.
-Damages will be assessed by KU Student Housing staff throughout the year, and as a resident vacates their assigned space.
+Damages will be assessed by Housing & Residence Life staff throughout the year, and as a resident vacates their assigned space.
 If present for the inspection, the staff member may communicate an estimate of damage billing to the resident.
 Damage billing will be added to the resident’s KU account.
-KU Student Housing may enter a resident space-including common spaces- to assess damages post a resident moving out.
-Notice is not required for damage assessment checks.
+KU Student Housing may enter a resident space--including common spaces-- to assess damages post a resident moving out.
+Notice is not required for damage assessment checks in empty or partially occupied spaces.

 Windows and Screens

-Residents are prohibited from removing or altering window screens.
-Items cannot be thrown, shot, launched, released or dropped from KU Student Housing windows.
-Residents are not to exit any room via the window.
+Residents are prohibited from removing or altering window screens or any component of the window that regulates how far it can open.
+Items cannot be thrown, shot, launched, released or dropped from Housing & Residence Life windows.
+Residents are not to exit any room via the window unless in the event of an emergency.

-- In consideration of the potential risk presented when a screen has been damaged, altered, or removed, each resident of the room may be assessed a monetary charge of $125.
+• In consideration of the potential risk presented when a screen has been damaged, altered, or removed, each resident of the room may be assessed a monetary charge of $125 when screens are observed to be missing.

 Trash